isc-projects/kea/doc/guide/dhcp4-srv.rst

 In fact, host information can be placed in multiple stores.
-Operations are performed on the stores in the order they are defined in the configuration file, although this leads to is a restriction in ordering in the case of a host reservation addition; read-only stores must be configured after a (required) read-write store, or the addition will fail.
+Operations are performed on the stores in the order they are defined in the configuration file, although this leads to a restriction in ordering in the case of a host reservation addition; read-only stores must be configured after a (required) read-write store, or the addition will fail.